at Riga International Short Film Festival

 January 16 - 22 2013

-Jeongeun and her recent film, Rise Above, is invited for the screening at the 6th International Kustendorf Film and Music Festival, organized by Rasta International and under the patronage of the Ministry of Culture and Media of the Republic of Serbia.
+Jeongeun and her recent film, Rise Above, are invited for the screening at the 6th International Kustendorf Film and Music Festival, organized by Rasta International and under the patronage of the Ministry of Culture and Media of the Republic of Serbia.
 The film festival was founded by acclaimed director Emir Kusturica who made Underground, Time of the Gypsies and Black Cat, White Cat.
 As in previous years, Kustendorf Film and Music Festival will host renowned filmmakers and actors, film school students and young filmmakers from all over the world, as well as other prominent guests from the film industry.
 For more about the film festival, http://kustendorf-filmfestival.org/2013/competition-programme/26-rise-above/

 As a part of SHORTFILM